 Even if we weren’t in a global pandemic, we would still tell you to keep your headphones clean.
 There are plenty of reasons to give your hygiene a boost, and cleaning your headphones is an easy way to do so.
 If you use the same headphones or earbuds every day, there’s a good chance they’ve picked up some germs along the way.
 Here is everything you need to know on how to clean earbuds and headphones.

 We’re not here to tell you that it’s a good idea to disassemble your earbuds or headphones for fun.
 After all, there better be a good reason to go through all of this effort — and there is.

-Back in 2008, a study showed that dirty earbuds may not directly cause infections, but they can play a key role in transferring them.
-So essentially if you share your headphones with somebody who has an ear infection, you increase your own chances of contracting it.
+Back in 2008, a study showed that dirty earbuds might not directly cause infections, but they can play a crucial role in transferring them.
+So essentially, if you share your headphones with somebody with an ear infection, you increase your chances of contracting it.
 The same is true if you have an ear infection yourself — you can easily pass it to a friend by accident.

 Furthermore, increased use of earbuds and headphones can increase the level of humidity in your ears, making them more bacteria-friendly.

 This may be obvious, but you should clean your earbuds or headphones if they fall on the floor.
 Unfortunately, the five-second rule doesn’t really exist, no matter what you were told as a child.
 The second your precious ‘buds fall to the floor, it’s safe to assume they’ve picked up some germs.
 Because of this, it’s not a great idea to pop them back in your ears right away before cleaning them.

 What do you need to clean your headphones?